budgierless/distroshare-ubuntu-imager/README.md

 MMG Distroshare Ubuntu Imager creates an installable Live ISO from an installed Ubuntu or derivative distribution.

+MMG Edition has been configured to support the creation of large ISO files that are over 4GB plus in size, the size limit for greating an ISO file in this edition is now 400GB based on ISO-9660 level 3 architecture.

 It is a bash script, similar to Remastersys and its forks.
 The script is based on this tutorial: https://help.ubuntu.com/community/MakeALiveCD/DVD/BootableFlashFromHarddiskInstall.